 - 1 tablespoon butter

 - salt and pepper to taste

-- If ribeye is frozen, before it is fully thawed wash and pat dry with paper towel.
-If not frozen place it in the freezer for about 15-20 minutes.
-It would be easier to slice it.
+- If ribeye is frozen, before fully thawed, wash and pat dry with paper towel.
+If not frozen, place it in the freezer for about 15-20 minutes and it is easier to slice.

 - Slice onion and sweet peppers.

 - In a hot pan, melt butter then add olive oil.